kawansoft/aceql-http/NEW_WEB/aceql_new_web.md

 **Code your Desktop & Mobile C # and Xamarin apps with Microsoft SQL Server syntax **

-The C# AceQL Client SDK usedMicrosoft SQL Server like syntax.
+The C# AceQL Client SDK uses Microsoft SQL Server like syntax.
 SDK class names are the equivalent of SQL Server [System.Data.SqlClient](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.aspx) namespace.
 They share the same suffix name for the classes, and the same method names.

 Connection to a remote database: